National Science Complex

-The National Science Complex (NSC) is a purpose-build collection of buildings where several research and academic institutes of the University of Philippines Diliman (UPD) are located, including the Marine Science Institute (MSI), the National Institute of Geological Sciences (NIGS), the National Institute of Physics (NIP), the National Institute of Molecular Biology and Biotechnology–Diliman (NIMBB-Diliman), and the National Institute for Science and Mathematics Education Development (NISMED).
+The National Science Complex (NSC) is a purpose-built collection of buildings where several research and academic institutes of the University of Philippines Diliman (UPD) are located, including the Marine Science Institute (MSI), the National Institute of Geological Sciences (NIGS), the National Institute of Physics (NIP), the National Institute of Molecular Biology and Biotechnology–Diliman (NIMBB-Diliman), and the National Institute for Science and Mathematics Education Development (NISMED).

 The complex is on 21.9 ha on the UPD's main campus in Diliman, Quezon City, Metro Manila, Philippines.

 The University of the Philippines College of Science operates the NSC.

 The National Science Complex was created by President Gloria Macapagal Arroyo through executive order EO 583.